What are Rose Hips?

-The best time to harvest rose hips is after the first frost.
+The best time to harvest your rose hips is after the first frost.
 Frost helps sweeten the flavor.
 They should still be firm and have good color.
-Leave the shriveled or dried hips for the birds.
+Leave the shriveled or dried hips for the birds to enjoy.

 How to Prepare Rose Hips